sontungexpt/witch-line/README.md

   },

   cache = {
-      -- You can enable cache here.
+      -- You can disable cache here.
-      -- If you use default configuration or simple configuration.
-You don't need to enable it, it's -- not affect performance.
-      -- If your components configuration is so complex such as with many nested child levels.
-You can try -- cache it.
-      -- Please consider the performance because reading file from disk is not free.
-If -- configuration is so simple it will make your loading time longer instead of faster. enabled = false,
-      -- Perform full plugin scan for cache expiration.
-Default false.
-Faster but less accurate. full_scan = false,
+      -- If you enable cache you can not use any up-value in your component functions otherwise your -- cache will be broken.
+      enabled = true,
       -- Show notification when cache is cleared.
 Default true. notification = true,
       -- Strip debug info when caching dumped functions.
 Default false.
 Faster but harder to debug.